-Salford City Council in partnership with Salford University commissioned Tom Pearman to work on a street signage public art scheme.
-A walking route, ‘TRINITY LINK’, has been identified and developed over recent years from the River and finishing in Manchester City Centre.
+Salford City Council in partnership with Salford University commissioned Tom Pearman to work on a street signage public art scheme for the walking route, ‘TRINITY LINK’, which begins in Salford and finishes in Manchester City Centre.

 Alongside Tom there were five bursary commissions for newly graduated artists from the Salford’s University’s Visual Arts and Culture degree course.
 For this, Tom acted as mentor to the students.

 The project involved a series of creative workshops with the local community, including elderly peoples residential homes, primary schools and local youngsters.

 For full details of the creative sessions, please visit,